Grameen Foundation: History

 The Grameen Foundation was founded by author and independent consultant to nonprofit organizations Alex Counts in 1997.
 He established the foundation with $6,000 in seed funding from Muhammad Yunus.
 The mission was to facilitate the expansion of banks modeled after the Grameen Bank beyond the borders of Bangladesh and increase the access of poor people to microfinance by millions worldwide.
 After 18 years, he resigned from his position as president and CEO in 2015.
 He was replaced by former executive vice president for global programs David Edelstein.
 Grameen (গ্রামীণ) is a Bengali word meaning "rural" or "village."

 Nobel prize winner Professor Muhammad Yunus is founder and managing director of Grameen Bank, sat on the Board of Directors for 12 years and is now a director emeritus.
 Immediate past chairs of the board are Paul Maritz, formerly CEO of VMWare and formerly a senior executive at Microsoft, and Robert Eichfeld, a retired executive at Citibank.
 The current chair of the board is Peter Cowhey, the UC San Diego Interim Executive Vice Chancellor for Academic Affairs, Qualcomm Endowed Chair in Communications and Technology Policy, and the dean of the School of Global Policy and Strategy.

 Programs

-Grameen Foundation leverages their expertise in digital technology and data to understand very poor people, especially women and girls, and offer them—and the entire ecosystem of agencies and actors surrounding them—tools that allow them to show up with their full power to end poverty and hunger.
+The Grameen Foundation has been noted for its use of technology and data to understand the poor, especially women and girls.
+IT offers them tools that allow them to show up with their full power to end poverty and hunger.

 Working with local and global allies, Grameen Foundation also develops and distributes mobile phone-based applications to help the poor to better manage: